assignments-ee/5052-practice/README.txt

-1).if you want to search user by id and get the number of moviesthat he/she has watched, you can use the following command(suppose the userId is 3): python practical.py function1 3
+1).if you want to search user by id and get the number of moviesthat he/she has watched, you can use the following command(suppose the userId is 3): python3 practical.py function1 3

-2). if you want to type a userId and get all movies watched by this user, you can use the following comand(suppose the userId is 3) python practical.py function2 3
+2). if you want to type a userId and get all movies watched by this user, you can use the following comand(suppose the userId is 3) python3 practical.py function2 3

-3). if you want to search movie by id, and get the average rating, the number of users that have watched the movie, you can run the following command(suppose the movieId is 3) python practical.py function3 3
+3). if you want to search movie by id, and get the average rating, the number of users that have watched the movie, you can run the following command(suppose the movieId is 3) python3 practical.py function3 3

-4) if you want to search genre, get all movies in that genre,you can run the following command(suppose the genre name is 'Comedy|Romance') python practical.py function4 'Comedy|Romance'
+4) if you want to search genre, get all movies in that genre,you can run the following command(suppose the genre name is 'Comedy|Romance') python3 practical.py function4 'Comedy|Romance'

-5). if you want to Search movies by year(suppose the year is 2017), you can use the following command: python practical.py function5 2017
+5). if you want to Search movies by year(suppose the year is 2017), you can use the following command: python3 practical.py function5 2017

-6).if you want to list the top n movies with highest rating(suppose we want to get top 5 movies), you can use the following command: python practical.py function6 5
+6).if you want to list the top n movies with highest rating(suppose we want to get top 5 movies), you can use the following command: python3 practical.py function6 5

 7). if you want to get the top n movies with the highest number of watches(suppose top 5), you can use the following
 command:
-python practical.py function7 5
+python3 practical.py function7 5

 2. the methods to realize functions in part2 are shown as followed